U.S. flag

 Affected males achieve normal motor and cognitive milestones.
 Life span and intelligence appear normal.

 Heterozygous females.
-Carrier females typically show no phenotypic changes, but mild symptoms of osteoarthritis have been reported [Whyte et al 1999].
+Carrier females typically show no phenotypic changes.

 Genotype-Phenotype Correlations